angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/06-orders.md

 after all player orders have been completed.
 The ones that are known are as
 such:

-1. All Player Order Slots are resolved.
+1. All Player Order Slots are resolved
-1. All existing neutral legions move.
+1. All existing neutral legions move
-1. Additional Abyssal Striders can spawn.
+1. Additional Abyssal Striders can spawn
 1. Bazaar auctions are resolved (in Regency Order of purchase)
-1. Event cards are resolved.
+1. Event cards are resolved
-1. Praetor Duels are resolved.
+1. Praetor Duels are resolved

 There are likely other events from the wider list that are within this sequence but at this time, it is unknown still.